"How To Apply Graphics" - Lift and Lay Method

 Never buff the graphics with a dry towel, and never use a dry towel against the flame tips or design edges.

 After three weeks of cure time, you can apply liquid polish.
 Test all polishes on the Eagle Graphic (supplied free with all orders).
 Some polishes can dull and damage the face of the high gloss clear vinyl laminate.
-The best polishes are Meguiar's Quick Detailer, Mist and Wipe.
+The best polishes are Meguiar's or Mother's.
 For spray type polishes do not spray polish directly on graphics.
 Spray polish on towel and then apply to graphics and bike paint areas.
-Avoid paste waxes.
+Avoid old type carnuba paste wax.

 Removing Motorcycle Graphics: